Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/CreateContract.md

 Select the stored procedure named “LogicAppGetContractCreationDetails”

-Provide the name of the application and workflow to be created, for example “AssetTransfer”, “AssetTransfer.”
+Within the SQL connector, provide the name of the application and workflow to be created, for example “AssetTransfer”, “AssetTransfer.”
 Also provide the email address for the user on whose behalf this transaction will be sent.